 - Avoid Ground Feeding: Many bully birds are attracted to easy feeding areas such as ground feeding stations or large tray or hopper feeders.
 Removing those easy access feeding locations will minimize the food available to bullies, and they are likely to move along to more accessible food sources.

 - Keep Feeders Clean: Seeds scattered below feeders are an open invitation for bully birds, and regular cleaning of feeding areas and seed trays can remove that excess seed.
 Furthermore, clean feeders are less likely to transmit diseases to flocks of birds, and because many bullies feed in large flocks, they can be more susceptible to those diseases.
-Cleaning feeders helps protect the birds' health so diseases are not transmitted to other backyard birds.
+Cleaning feeders helps protect the birds' health so diseases are not transmitted to other, non-bullying backyard birds.

-- Provide an Easy Area: If you don't want to completely discourage bully birds but want them to feed in harmony with other backyard birds, offering an area where bullies are welcome can help balance the needs of all your guests.
-Create a ground or tray feeding station with their favorite foods and they may leave other feeders alone in favor of an easy meal.
+- Provide an Easy Area: If you don't want to completely discourage bully birds but want them to feed in harmony with other birds, offering an area where bullies are welcome can help balance the needs of all your guests.
+Create a ground or tray feeding station with bullies' favorite foods and they may leave other feeders alone in favor of an easy meal.

 - Tame Hummingbird Aggression: While hummingbirds are not typical bully birds at most backyard feeders, one territorial hummingbird can easily be a bully toward other hummingbirds.
 Taking steps to discourage hummingbird aggression can ensure that even these tiny birds don't turn into big bullies.

 Even while you take steps to discourage bully birds at your feeders, remember that none of a bully's actions are deliberately malicious; their behavior is only meant to help them survive.
-By taking simple steps to discourage bully birds, it is possible to safely urge them to move along, letting you enjoy a wider range of backyard birds that will appreciate the buffet you provide.
+By taking simple steps to discourage bully birds, it is possible to safely urge them to move along, letting you enjoy a wider range of birds that will appreciate the buffet you provide.